NorbertGitHub/Git-workshop/README.md

 # Git-workshop
-StartingRepository voor een Git-workshop voor non-developer This is the repo of Norbert.
+StartingRepository voor een Git-workshop voor non-developer This is the repo of NorbertGitHub.